mrberggg/ldap-authenticator/README.md

 If you wish to use the class for non-authentication tasks such as checking if a user exists, you may also use the built in service provider by adding the following line to the `app.php` config file:

-    'Berg\LDAPAuthenticator\LdapServiceProvider'
+    'Berg\LdapAuthenticator\Laravel\LdapServiceProvider'

 Usage
 ---------------------
 Once set up, using the Auth::attempt($username, $password) will automatically call on the ldap driver.

-To use the service provider, call `App::make('LDAPAuthenticateService')`
+To use the service provider, call `App::make('LdapAuthenticateService')`